LucianLaFleur/Code-Quiz-Answers-LS_Intro_Exercises/README.md

 (Exercises from Introduction to Ruby, for Launch School, organized by chapter)

 ***
-If you want to see the cool program I made, then look at Ch5, question 2, where I went on a big tanget to make a simple chatbot to demonstrate a loop with a conversational interaction.
+If you want to see the cool program I made, then look at Ch5, question 2, "Erika", where I went on a big tanget to make a simple chatbot to demonstrate a loop with a conversational interaction.
 ***